Selling Central Palm Beach | Palm Beach County Real Estate

 What to do instead:

-10. Don’t Overextend Your Budget
+10. Don’t Shop at the Top of Your Budget

 What to do instead:

-11. Don’t Lie or Withhold Information
+11. Don’t Lie or Leave Out Important Information

 What to do instead:

-12. Don’t Overlook the Importance of Credit Monitoring
+12. Don’t Overlook Credit Monitoring

 What to do instead: